 21. Doughnut Day!

-22. The Gnomes of Wrocław
+22. Wrocław Dwarfs

-Nobody knows exactly how many of the little blighters there are, not even the manager of the OFFICIAL DWARF INFORMATION CENTRE (this is not a drill guys – this really exists).
-However, the cheeky figures actually have a very interesting history: Wrocław’s gnomes are a nod to the ‘Orange Alternative,’ an anti-Soviet movement born in Wrocław that helped overcome the oppressive communist regime of the 1980s.
-The Orange Alternative used – you’ve guessed it – GNOMES as their symbol.
+However, while their number may be a mystery, Wrocław dwarfs actually have a very interesting history: Wrocław’s dwarfs are a nod to the ‘Orange Alternative,’ an anti-Soviet movement born in Wrocław that helped overcome the oppressive communist regime of the 1980s.
+The Orange Alternative used – you’ve guessed it – DWARFS as their symbol.

-23. Poland is Very Vegan Friendly
+23. Poland is vegan friendly

 24. Fryderyk Chopin

-One of history’s most famous composers, Fryderyk Chopin, was actually from Warsaw, and Poland’s capital city pays homage to the pianist with free daily recitals of his music in various bars.
+One of history’s most famous composers, Fryderyk Chopin, was born in Warsaw, and Poland’s capital city pays homage to the pianist with free daily recitals of his music in various bars.

 25. Woodstock Festival

-Every year, over half a million rock fans congregate for this huge event, which promoters have dubbed the ‘largest open air festival in Europe’.
-With live acts of years gone by including The Prodigy, Pol’and’Festival is not something you’ll want to miss.
+Every year, over half a million rock fans congregate for this huge event, which is the largest free festival in Europe, and with live acts of years gone by including The Prodigy, Pol’and’Festival is not something you’ll want to miss.